League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 ## v0.2
 - Add support for `@Actor[name]` links instead of only drag&dropped `@Actor[id]` links
 - Add support for Token trigger
-- Add support for sending chat messages as trigger effects
+- Add support for sending chat messages as trigger effects (useful with advanced macros)
 - Add support for setting a token as controlled as a trigger effect

 # Support